The Rotman MMA

 Management analytics involves developing a precise understanding of the factors influencing managerial decisions, and designing data and analytical solutions to support these decisions.

 It encompasses the multiple skills needed to extract insights from real-world business data, including:

 - Acquiring a deep understanding of the managerial problem

 - Identifying the data sources and create analytical data sets

 During the program, the Management Analytics Practicum will provide an opportunity to gain in-depth experience through a real-life managerial problem.

 The Rotman Master of Management Analytics

-The MMA is a nine-month program which runs from August to April.
+The MMA program is one academic year in length, running from August to May.
 The program is structured so that you initially focus on the tools and techniques before moving on to the application of analytics to management situations.

 (August to September)